• Skip to primary navigation

 G-Floor small coin garage floor mat compared to standard coin mat

 This reduced gap allows for the best rolling surface compared to other garage floor mats.
-Wheels from creepers, rolling chairs, carts, and tool boxes roll much easier compared to the standard coin design.
+Wheels from creepers, rolling chairs, carts, and toolboxes roll much easier compared to the standard coin design.

 Durability